rouroulike/clash/Configuration.md

 # Introduction
 Clash uses [YAML](https://yaml.org), *YAML Ain't Markup Language*, for configuration files.
 YAML is designed to be easy to be read, be written and be interpreted by computers, and is commonly used for exactly configuration files.
 In this chapter, we'll cover the common features of Clash and how they should be used and configured.

 Clash works by opening HTTP, SOCKS5 or transparent proxy server on the local end.
-When a request, or say packet, comes in, Clash *routes* the packet to different remote servers ("nodes) with either VMess, Shadowsocks, Snell, Trojan, SOCKS5 or HTTP protocol.
+When a request, or say packet, comes in, Clash *routes* the packet to different remote servers ("nodes") with either VMess, Shadowsocks, Snell, Trojan, SOCKS5 or HTTP protocol.

 # All Configuration Options
 ```yaml